-In another month, many parents will be dropping off their kids at university for the first time.
+In another couple of months, many parents will be dropping off their kids at university for the first time.

 With this in mind, we’re bringing you one of our most popular articles – and one of the child-support questions we’re most often asked – on what happens to child support when the child goes to university.